 Happy national poetry month!
 We hope you found this selection of poems to teach figurative language insightful and inspirational.
 These examples of figurative poetry are a great way to familiarize yourself or your students with literary devices—they demonstrate how versatile and effective tools like similes, personification, and hyperboles can be.

 If you’re struggling with concepts like figurative language or looking for ways to improve your English skills, Piqosity’s here to help!
-Along with our SAT and ACT test prep courses, we also offer full online English courses—each includes dozens of concept lessons, personalized practice software, and over 100 reading comprehension passages.
+Along with our ISEE, SAT, and ACT test prep courses, we also offer full online Math and English courses—each includes dozens of concept lessons, personalized practice software, and over 100 reading comprehension passages.